kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

 *  The mechanism that generated the actual observed data belongs to a parametric family of related mechanisms (probability distributions) which is parametrized by a number of parameters.
-*  These parameters are themselves considered random quantities, which had been generated according to their own probability distributions, which have their own (hyper)parameters.
+*  These parameters are themselves considered **unobserved** random quantities, which had been generated according to their own probability distributions, which have their own (hyper)parameters.
 *  This may go on for several "layers", hence the nomenclature *hierarchical models*.